 We’re seeking the minimum dose to create the desired training effect, so that we don’t prematurely suffer from accommodation.
 You can read more on this in a previous blog post, Muay Thai & The Law of Accommodation.

 I recommend using the following structure once or twice a week:

 In week 1, sprint for between 5 to 6 seconds up the hill a total of 8-times.
-Rest until your heart rate drops to between 130 and 140 bpm or for 1-min between sprints.
-The number of sprint repeats in each session increases each week.
+Between sprints, rest until your heart rate drops to between 130 and 140 bpm or for 1-min.
+The number of sprint repeats in each session increases every week.